This Is Such a Pity: Mash-up video and controversy

 The song only enjoyed modest success on modern rock radio, partly because the song doesn't have an official accompanying music video.

 However, a mash up music video featuring footage from the 1984 breakdancing-themed movie Breakin' was uploaded to YouTube shortly after the song was announced as the fourth single off Make Believe.
-The clip was created by Rafael Sans, a theology student at Oral Roberts University and become an Internet phenomenon both among the band's hardcore fan base and throughout the online blogging community.
+The clip was created by Rafael Sans, a theology student at Oral Roberts University, and became an Internet phenomenon both among the band's hardcore fan base and throughout the online blogging community.
 The clip was even featured on the weezer.com homepage.

 Yet, soon after its success, the video was banned from YouTube because, as Julie Supan, the site's senior director of marketing explained, "it was likely that the user did not have the proper authorization to upload the video, and the rights-holder contacted YouTube."
 Despite this, Sans later uploaded the video on Vimeo in 2009.